A Causal Framework for Estimating Heterogeneous Effects of On-Demand Tutoring: Introduction

 We further demonstrate various robustness tests for this framework, showing that with and without contextual variables from outside of the platform (e.g., standardized assessments and demographic variables), this pipeline produced consistent estimates of the tutoring effects.
 Our framework addresses central challenges in observational studies of educational interventions, including self-selection into treatment, unmeasured baseline ability that changes as students learn, and treatment effect heterogeneity.
 Furthermore, it provides opportunities to better understand when, for whom, and why tutoring is effective.
 Finally, this method could be used to estimate outcomes for evaluating AI models for tutoring.

 Applying our framework to data from an embedded tutoring system, we find that requesting tutoring has a positive impact on immediate performance by increasing the likelihood that students answer the next problem correctly by an average of $4.01$ percentage points ($pp$).
-We further find that this affects near transfer of skills: tutoring increases the probability of answering the first problem on the subsequent skill correctly by $2.73pp$.
-However, there is substantial variability in these effects, with local effect estimates ranging from $-20.25 pp$ to $+19.91 pp$ for immediate performance correctness and from $-23.60 pp$ to $+47.70 pp$ for near transfer.
+We further find that this affects near transfer across skills: tutoring increases the probability of answering the first problem on the subsequent skill correctly by $2.73pp$.
+However, there is substantial variability in these effects, with local effect estimates ranging from $-20.58pp$ to $19.95 pp$ for immediate performance correctness and from $-23.25 pp$ to $+18.24 pp$ for near transfer.
+We find that these estimates are robust to potential confounding from sample selection or unmeasured confounding.
+However, our marginally nonsignificant placebo suggests that these effect estimates may be biased towards underestimating the effect sizes.
 Students with lower estimated prior knowledge tended to benefit more from tutoring, although this relationship was slightly attenuated for lower-income students.
 We conclude by discussing how causal approaches of this kind can help researchers and practitioners better understand and evaluate the mechanisms that drive effective on-demand tutoring, ultimately informing the design of improved human and AI tutoring systems.